CahanLab/CellNet_Cloud/readme.md

 ---
+---

 ## Down-sampling your reads

 We have provided a command line tool to downsample FASTQ files.
+(See Step 0)

 Download `down.py`.